 - Swaying back and forth, by shifting your weight from left to right (both seated and standing)

 - Sitting with your feet on the ground, and lifting your heels to ‘bounce’ your knees upwards

-- Tapping your body with your fingers, or patting with your hands
+- Tapping your body with your fingers, or patting it with your hands

-If you find moving doesn’t come naturally, or you’re not sure you’re moving “in time” with your chant, first try chanting while standing still, and then use your hand to gently tap the underlying beat of your chant (the “underlying beat” is the basic pulse of the rhythm; if you’re unable to find the beat, or you find yourself automatically tapping exactly what your chanting, ask a musician for help).
+If moving doesn’t come naturally, or you’re not sure you’re moving “in time” with your chanting, first try chanting while standing still, and then use your hand to gently tap the underlying beat of your chant (the “underlying beat” is the basic pulse of the rhythm.

-Once you’re able to chant and tap the underlying beat on your chest, experiment with shifting your weight from foot to foot, or taking small steps, in time with the beat, eventually you will try to move smoothly and gently in time with the beat underlying your chant’s rhythm.
+Once you’re able to chant and tap the underlying beat on your chest, experiment with stepping in place at the same time you tap and adding the chanting, eventually try swaying and stepping smoothly and gently in time with your chant’s beat.